Biotech Gene Therapy Names Juno, Kite, And bluebird bio Still Have Room To Run

 In March 2013, BLUE entered into a strategic collaboration with Celgene to advance gene therapy in oncology (cancer), which was amended and restated in June 2015, and amended again in February 2016.
 The multi-year research and development collaboration focused on applying BLUE’s expertise in gene therapy technology to CAR T cell-based therapies, to target and destroy cancer cells.
 The collaboration now focuses exclusively on anti- B-cell maturation antigen “BCMA” product candidates for a new three-year term.

-Under the terms of the Amended Collaboration Agreement, for up to two product candidates selected for development under the collaboration, BLUE is responsible for conducting and funding all research and development activities performed up through completion of the initial phase I clinical study of such a product candidate.
+Under the terms of the Amended Collaboration Agreement, for up to two product candidates selected for development under the collaboration, BLUE is responsible for conducting and funding all research and development activities performed up through completion of the initial Phase I clinical study of such a product candidate.

 In February 2016, Celgene exercised its option to obtain an exclusive worldwide license to develop and commercialize bb2121, the first product candidate under the Amended Collaboration Agreement, and paid the associated ($10 million) option fee.
 BLUE will share equally in all costs related to developing, commercializing, and manufacturing the product candidate within the US, if it elects to co-develop and co-promote bb2121 with Celgene.
 In case BLUE does not exercise its option to co-develop and co-promote bb2121, it will receive an additional fee (of $10 million).